gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 Camus said there is only one serious philosophical question.

-He meant: before you can do any other philosophy — before ethics, epistemology, metaphysics — you must answer this.
+He meant: before you can do any other philosophy, before ethics, epistemology, metaphysics, you must answer this.

-Because if you have not answered it — if you are continuing by default, by inertia, by the absence of a reason to stop — then your philosophy is built on nothing.
+Because if you have not answered it, if you are continuing by default, by inertia, by the absence of a reason to stop, then your philosophy is built on nothing.

-You are philosophizing from a position you have never examined.

 Seneca's version of the same demand: